Skip to main content Skip to search Skip to navigation

 2. “Particles in the vapour deposit in the lungs.”

-E-cigarettes do not generate solid combustion particles, but rather liquid droplets that:
+E-cigarettes do not generate solid combustion particles, but rather liquid droplets that dissolve in the respiratory tract, are exhaled or absorbed and do not remain permanently in the lungs.

 Studies show that in COPD or asthma patients, switching from smoking to vaping often improves lung function.